-HEB ISD's safety & crisis management processes are organized by the district's Safety & Emergency Response Services office.
-If you have questions about safety in HEB ISD, feel free to contact us at firstname.lastname@example.org .
+HEB ISD's safety & crisis management processes are organized by the district's Safety & Emergency Response Services office and led by HEB ISD Safety and Security Officer Dan Phillips.
+If you have questions about safety in HEB ISD, feel free to contact us at email@example.com .

 HEB ISD conducts frequent training for staff and coordinates with local first responders, so they may conduct coordinated training in actual school facilities.
 Students complete drills on each of the five actions of the Standard Response Protocol.

 An August 2017 report by CBS DFW found that every HEB ISD school completed 100% of required fire drills.
 HEB ISD schools also practice response actions for other types of incidents, beyond what is required by law.

 Safety training in HEB ISD goes beyond "normal school day" employees like teachers, principals, and school office staff.
 HEB ISD policy requires annual safety training for all job roles, including Extended Day Academy staff, workers at Pennington Field, substitute teachers, auxiliary services staff, district office staff, and more.

 HEB ISD's work toward prevention and mitigation of safety incidents is multi-faceted, wide-reaching, and grows as national best practices continue to develop.

 Studies of safety incidents across the United States have consistently found that locked doors are a vital requirement that dramatically improves outcomes during a safety incident.
 All classroom doors in HEB ISD are equipped with a "Lock Blok" device.
 This device allows staff to keep doors locked but not latched; when safety response actions are needed, staff can immediately lock their door without opening the door or stepping into the hallway.